Hong Kong leader says scope to further delay chief executive election - NewsBreak

 Hong Kong leader says scope to further delay chief executive election

-HONG KONG (Reuters) -Hong Kong leader Carrie Lam said on Wednesday that there were no plans to further tighten COVID-19 rules as the city battles to contain an escalating outbreak but said a chief executive election, set for May, had scope to be further delayed.
+HONG KONG, March 16 (Reuters) - Hong Kong leader Carrie Lam said on Wednesday that there were no plans to further tighten COVID-19 rules as the city battles to contain an escalating outbreak but said a chief executive election, set for May, had scope to be further delayed.

 Lam told a daily press briefing that "legally speaking" there was room to further delay the election for the global financial hub's next leader.